pytorch/TensorRT/docs/_sources/getting_started/getting_started_with_python_api.rst.txt

 To compile your input ``torch.nn.Module`` with Torch-TensorRT, all you need to do is provide the module and inputs to Torch-TensorRT and you will be returned an optimized TorchScript module to run or add into another PyTorch module.
-Inputs is a list of ``torch_tensorrt.Input`` classes which define input's shape, datatype and memory format.
+Inputs is a list of ``torch_tensorrt.Input`` classes which define input Tensors' shape, datatype and memory format.
+Alternatively, if your input is a more complex data type, such as a tuple or list of Tensors, you can use the ``input_signature`` argument to specify a collection-based input, such as ``(List[Tensor], Tuple[Tensor, Tensor])``.
+See the second sample below for an example.
 You can also specify settings such as operating precision for the engine or target device.
 After compilation you can save the module just like any other module to load in a deployment application.
 In order to load a TensorRT/TorchScript module, make sure you first import ``torch_tensorrt``.

 .. code-block:: python